Six BSP MLAs give letter to Raj Assembly speaker to merge legislative party with Cong | Devdiscourse

-In a politically significant development in Rajasthan, all six BSP MLAs on Monday night gave a letter to the state assembly speaker to merge the legislative party with the Congress.
-"The BSP MLAs met me and handed their letter about this," Speaker C P Joshi told PTI.
+In a politically significant development in Rajasthan, all six Bahujan Samaj Party MLAs have given a letter to the state assembly speaker to merge the legislative party with the Congress.
+"The BSP MLAs met me and handed their letter about this," Speaker C P Joshi told PTI on Monday night.

 The Rajasthan Assembly has 200 seats.
-The Congress has 100 MLAs and its ally Rashtriya Lok Dal (RLD) has one MLA, giving it the majority to run the government.
-The Congress has also the outside support of 12 out of total 13 independent MLAs.
+The Congress has 100 MLAs and its ally Rashtriya Lok Dal has one, giving it the majority to run the government.
+The Congress also has the outside support of 12 out of total 13 independent MLAs.
 Two seats are vacant.
-In 2009, during Gehlot's earlier tenure, all the six BSP MLAs had also defected to Congress.
+In 2009, during Gehlot's earlier tenure, all the six BSP MLAs had defected to Congress.
 That time, the government was five short of a clear majority.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)